Umami Pot

 Step 1

-Poke several holes in chicken breast with a fork.
+Pierce the chicken breast with a fork to help the seasoning soak in.
 If any parts are thicker than 1 inch (2.5 cm), make cuts to reduce the thickness to less than 1 inch (2.5 cm).

 sarada chicken_instruction-2